-In addition to details of permanent GP practice personnel, we also collect information about the ad-hoc locum GP cohort (formerly referred to as infrequent locums).
+In addition to details of permanent general practice personnel, we also collect information about the ad-hoc locum GP cohort (formerly referred to as infrequent locums).
 Please note that the concept of an ad-hoc locum is an artificial construct implemented for data collection and publication purposes.
 GPs do not consider themselves to be “ad-hoc locums” per se, but the nomenclature can help to understand how these sessional GPs interact with practices.

 Ad-hoc locums are locum or sessional GPs who typically work briefly at practices to cover for short-term or unexpected absences.
 Depending upon the practice’s needs, these GPs may work as little as a single one-off session in the entire period covered by the data collection or may be employed several times to cover multiple sessions.
 In some cases, practices will employ the same ad-hoc locum GP whenever they need temporary cover for sessions, while in other situations, the ad-hoc locum may work at a given practice only once.

 We introduced this ad-hoc locum category in the autumn of 2017 and published the first figures for this group in the December 2017 release.
 Until the introduction of this category, we were able to capture information on these ad-hoc locum GPs and their working hours only if they were employed by the practice at the time of the snapshot, (i.e., on the date of the data extract).
 This means that we were not able to reflect the entire contribution of this subset of the GP workforce, because GPs working on other days in the month, and the hours that they worked, could not be captured.
 This was exacerbated for months when the snapshot date was at the weekend or on a public holiday as many practices are closed on these days and their usage of ad-hoc locums was minimal.